 - Most companies make a profit by selling support and services around their GNU/Linux distribution.
 Corporate customers buy guaranteed security updates and assistance.
 Other services often include training and on-demand improvements to software.

-- Some companies, such as HP or IBM, contribute to Linux because they pre-install it on servers they sell.
+- Some companies, such as HP or IBM, contribute to GNU/Linux because they pre-install it on servers they sell.

 - An extremely wide community participates in the development and improvement of software, decreasing costs and improving efficiency.